OrenFra/Minesweeper/README.md

 ## Description
 This program displays a kivy based GUI for the minesweeper game.
-The program contains 2 classes - one for the creation of the game board and the other for the GUI of the game.
+The program contains 2 classes - one for the creation of the game board and the other one for the game's GUI.
 The program creates an 5*10 game board and randomizes positions for the bombs.
 The board contains 10% of bombs.
-Then, the program updates the number of bomb neighbors for each of the squares.
+Then, the program updates the number of bomb neighbors for each of the squares in the board.
-The GUI class then receives that board and enables the user to play the game with this board.
+The GUI class receives that board and enables the user to play the game with this board.